Apicurio/apicurio-data-models/README.md

 cd apicurio-data-models
 mvn clean package -Ptranspilation
 ```

+**Note**: if using more recent versions of Java, there may be problems during the transpilation phase.
+In that case,
+you can try using the `build.sh` script provided at the root of the project.

 ### Test the Library
 All testing is integrated into the maven build, so the standard `mvn clean package -Ptranspilation` will also execute